-- 1. a person 21 years of age or younger who is claimed as a dependent on the taxpayer's federal individual tax return for the year; - 2. not the taxpayer or the taxpayer's spouse; - determined eligible by an IEP team under State Board of Education special education rules under Title 63G, Chapter 3, Utah Administrative Rulemaking Act as having a disability classified as autism, deafness, developmental delay, dual sensory impairment (deaf/blind), hearing impairment, intellectual disability, multi-disability, orthopedic impairment, other health impairment, traumatic brain injury, or visual impairment; - not receiving residential services from the Division of Services for People with Disabilities created under Section 62A-5-102 or a school established under Title 53A, Chapter 25b, Utah Schools for the Deaf and the Blind; and - enrolled in an public education program for students with disabilities authorized under §53A-15-301, or is a recipient of a scholarship awarded under Title 53A, Chapter 1a, Part 7, Carson Smith Scholarships for Students with Special Needs Act.
+- determined eligible by an IEP team under State Board of Education special education rules under Title 63G, Chapter 3, Utah Administrative Rulemaking Act as having a disability classified as autism, deafness, preschool developmental delay, dual sensory impairment (deaf/blind), hearing impairment, intellectual disability, multidisability, orthopedic impairment, other health impairment, traumatic brain injury, or visual impairment; - 2. not receiving residential services from the Division of Services for People with Disabilities created under Section 62A-5-102 or a school established under Title 53A, Chapter 25b, Utah Schools for the Deaf and the Blind; and - enrolled in an public education program for students with disabilities authorized under §53A-15-301, or is a recipient of a scholarship awarded under Title 53A, Chapter 1a, Part 7, Carson Smith Scholarships for Students with Special Needs Act.

-For more information contact your local school district or charter school, local school, or the Utah State Office of Education, 250 East 500 South, PO Box 144200, Salt Lake City, UT 84114-4200; 801-538-7500.
+For more information contact your local school district or charter school, local school, or the State Board of Education, 250 East 500 South, PO Box 144200, Salt Lake City, UT 84114-4200; 801-538-7500.